Kitchen Creek Falls: Hike to Natural Pools and Waterfall

 Bonus Waterfall (Difficult)

 Continuing on from this last pool, I had to carefully climb up a large slippery section.
-This area to the larger waterfall is challenging.
-There are more tricky sections further ahead.
+This area to the hidden waterfall is challenging.
 I don’t recommend proceeding if you’re not experienced.
 It can be very dangerous!

 I highly recommend doing this hike.
 It was so much fun exploring the different pools, getting in for a quick splash, and taking a look at this pretty big waterfall.